HzaCode/pyDHIS2/README.md

 ## 🤝 Contributing

-Contributions are welcome and highly encouraged! `pydhis2` is a community-driven project, and we believe that collaboration is key to building robust and useful tools for the open-science community.
+Contributions are welcome and highly encouraged! `pydhis2` is a community-driven project.

 Please see our [**Contributing Guide**](CONTRIBUTING.md) for details on how to get started.
 Also, be sure to review our [**Code of Conduct**](CODE_OF_CONDUCT.md).